-The White–Tailed Deer Epidemic in New Jersey
+White–Tailed Deer Overpopulation in

 The white-tailed deer population in New Jersey is out of balance, and is the cause of agricultural, ecological, and human health losses in the millions of dollars.
 The mounting costs posed by issues that include deer-related car accidents, crop losses, and Lyme disease should be of grave concern to all New Jersey residents.

 Our overpopulation of white-tailed deer is a biological problem that requires a public policy solution.
-New Jersey must devise a deer management strategy that addresses this epidemic head-on, while not allowing opinions and misinformation to interfere with sensible, science-based wildlife management.
+New Jersey must devise a deer management strategy that addresses this issue head-on, while not allowing opinions and misinformation to interfere with sensible, science-based wildlife management.